datopian/playbook/guide/README.md

 #### After review is complete with Product Owner

+TODO: this is out of date.
+(This was Atomatic process)

-  Summarized total time spent against estimated and noted any planned tasks that were incomplete and added this time to the [metrics](https://docs.google.com/spreadsheets/d/15pAupQDACTd8xK0rbW616u_t8h7b3JR5MBO4otFMrIg/edit?usp=drive_web&ouid=107379996189258597736) tracker in 'Status Centre' Google sheet:
+* Summarized total time spent against estimated and noted any planned tasks that were incomplete and added this time to the [metrics](https://docs.google.com/spreadsheets/d/15pAupQDACTd8xK0rbW616u_t8h7b3JR5MBO4otFMrIg/edit?usp=drive_web&ouid=107379996189258597736) tracker in 'Status Centre' Google sheet:
-    * **Tab - Sprint metrics:** Extracted the points from your Trello board and inserted 'Planned Points' (beginning of sprint), 'Planned Points - End of sprint' and 'Hours'.
+  * **Tab - Sprint metrics:** Extracted the points from your board and inserted 'Planned Points' (beginning of sprint), 'Planned Points - End of sprint' and 'Hours'.
   * **Tab - Timesheet:** The hours and points per project.
 * Keep all remaining open issues either in 'This Sprint' column (if work is to continue) or move to 'Next Sprint'/'Inbox' (this may happen as part of sprint planning)
 * Closed all relevant milestones

 Scrum-master: